Who is the Top Investor In Kohl’s Corporation (KSS)?

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 13.92 million shares valued at $566.28 million.
 The investor’s holdings represent 8.83% of the KSS Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 13.24 million shares valued at $538.54 million to account for 8.40% of the shares outstanding.
 The other top investors are Price (T.Rowe) Associates Inc which holds 8.96 million shares representing 5.68% and valued at over $364.46 million, while JP Morgan Chase & Company holds 3.60% of the shares totaling 5.67 million with a market value of $230.81 million.

-The stock witnessed a 30.19% loss in the last 1 month and extending the period to 3 months gives it a 71.22%, and is 2.89% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.41% over the week and 4.50% over the month.
+The stock witnessed a 15.35% loss in the last 1 month and extending the period to 3 months gives it a 47.29%, and is -0.18% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.75% over the week and 4.70% over the month.

 Kohl’s Corporation (KSS) Analyst Forecasts